romenrg/romenrg.github.com/source/_posts/2015-09-28-why-asking-developers-for-time-estimates-in-software-projects-is-a-terrible-idea-and-how-to-bypass-it-with-scrum.markdown

 There is no silver bullet in software estimation.
 However, if you need to prepare marketing actions or respond to a customer, you will probably need at least a rough idea of delivery dates.
 Following the management approach described in this article, you will get time estimates without asking for them; you will keep team morale high, avoid burnout and improve productivity.
 Besides, you will be able to automatically forecast the impact of changes in the timing of the project.

 This solution contributes to improve business-engineering relationship, improve software quality and reduce costs in the long-run.
-Besides, if you involve customers in the process, customer understanding and trust may improve considerably, making it easier for both parties to deal with change, preventing many deadline-related conflicts.
+Besides, if you involve customers in the process, their understanding and trust may improve considerably, making it easier for both parties to deal with change, preventing many deadline-related conflicts.

 Now, join the conversation: How do you deal with time estimates in your company?